 There are a few obvious costs of employee turnover and employee attrition that any business owner, manager, or HR professional is likely already aware of.

 For example, let’s look at Jane’s employee attrition example.
-When the company disperses her workload amongst the other members of her team, that could cause additional stress for those employees, leading them to ask for a raise.
-Or, if they have to work overtime hours to complete their new larger workload, this could affect the company’s payroll costs when they now have to pay multiple people overtime.
+When the company disperses her workload amongst the other team members, that could cause additional stress for those employees, leading them to ask for a raise.
+If they have to work overtime hours to complete their new larger workload, this could affect the company’s payroll costs when they now have to pay multiple people over time.

 When it comes to Steve’s employee turnover example, there are also obvious costs that the company will incur after he quits.
 They’ll have to go back to square one and repeat the recruitment, hiring, and onboarding process with his replacement—which takes a lot of time, money, and resources that could be allocated elsewhere.

 However, there are also many hidden costs of employee turnover and employee attrition that may not be clearly apparent.
 These could include: